Tazri/learn-programming-with-python/part_4/chapter_09/chapter_09.md

 3. Protected

 But in python there is no **private** or **protected** instance variable.
 Here everything is public.
 We can use single underscore starting of the variable name for mean that this is private variable and suggest that don't change it.
 Must of the programming language has two method for reading and changing private variable. **getter** for reading and **setter** for changing.
 But python has **@property** decorator for this. here example :

+> 🟢 We can use single underscore starting of the variable name for mean that this is private variable and suggest that don't change it for developer.

 ***Program : property_decorator.py***
 ```python